Low-stock review queue

 How it works in Order3

-Order3 starts with the inventory record: SKU, location, count, supplier, lead time, open orders, and usage.
-The purchasing agent reviews the records, drafts a PO with the math attached, and routes it to the right approver.
+Order3 starts with the inventory record and the open POs against it.
+The purchasing agent drafts a PO with the math attached and routes it to the right approver.
 Nothing goes to the supplier until a person approves.
 When the shipment arrives, receiving checks against the PO and records any variance.

 Feature